hardkoded/puppeteer-sharp/docfx_project/examples/Page.Request.md

 ## Problem

-You need to monitor the outgoing network requests
+You need to monitor the outgoing network requests.

 ## Solution